jacobkap/crimebythenumbers/docs/pdf-tables.md

 #> 6                    37        2               N/A    N/A
 ```

-To really be able to work on this we'll want to clean the columns to turn the values to numeric type but we can leave that until later.
+To really be able to use this data we'll want to clean the columns to turn the values to numeric type but we can leave that until later.
 For now let's write a function that replicates much of this work for the next tables.

 ## Making a function